If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 For a standard easel card follow the step by step instructions below:

-1. Cut an A4 piece of card in half - either landscape or portrait.
+1. Cut a piece of card in half - either landscape or portrait.

 This leaves you with two halves.